jerrydenton/sumPause/sumPause/Assets/sumPause/README.md.txt

 ## SETUP
 - Create a Canvas if there is not one in your scene already.
 [Create > UI > Canvas] in Hierarchy
 - Copy the sumPause prefab into your Canvas.
+- Your game now has a pause button!
+Try it out.
 - (Optional) Adjust position on screen in the RectTransform component
 - (Optional) Select different icons from the 'Sprites' folder and attach it to the prefab (Don't forget the default sprite on the Image component)
-- Your game now has a pause button!

 **Check 'SampleScene' for example of extended setup options **